sthysel/reposort/README.md

 ## Why?

-If you work with many git repositories, you've probably had these self-inflicted
+If you work with many git repositories, you've probably inflicted these problems on yourself:
-problems:

 - **Scattered repositories**: Repos cloned into random directories (`~/workspace`, `~/stufs`, `~/tmp/test123`)
 - **Hard to find projects**: No consistent structure makes it difficult to locate specific repositories